 I guess you can take the sky from them.

 Of course, Australia’s always had an interesting relationship with fire:

 Then the fires started to die down.
 Things looked calm.
 They actually had water falling from the sky!
 Apparently that’s a thing now.

 Some people have been describing the last month as a song of ice and fire.

 … which I think is by Pat Benatar.

 So much has changed, it’s been hard to keep up.

-We’ve all been glued to the Fires Near Me webpage.
+They’ve all been glued to the Fires Near Me webpage.